Example of a Pure Option at Work

 I figure that if I send one letter, 10 would be better.
 If I make 1 phone call, 6 would be better.
 If I sent 1 email, 100 would be better!
 Okay, that may be pushing it, but you get the gist.
 Sending just one piece of marketing is good but more is better!
 I think that is why the idea of Follow Up has been something I have always used.

 When I explain this strategies benefits to my coaching students, I always use the example of shopping in a store at the mall.
 If you are like me, you walk into the store with a single purpose…to get the item you are looking for as quickly as possible and get the heck out of there!
-But if you are also like me, the store
+But if you are also like me, the store is a foreign place where you have no idea where the one thing you need is located.

 Why You Should Be Holding Title in a Land Trust